Levi Strauss & Co. research snapshot

 Business essence

 Levi Strauss monetizes an iconic denim identity through product design, wholesale distribution, company-operated stores, digital commerce, and a growing lifestyle assortment.
-Customers pay for fit, identity, familiarity, and perceived quality, not for a locked-in software service.
+Customers pay for fit, identity, familiarity, and perceived quality, not for a locked-in service.

 Moat